 And speaking of perversions, the adjectival form of the word is perverse.
 "Perverted" would be a past-tense verb, e.g. "Jack underwent perversion yesterday.
 He was perverted.
 Jack is now perverse."
 The more broadly applicable "-ed" form may be due to that being more widely applicable to words that may lack a specific adjectival form.
-Of course, people still talk about someone "perverting the course of justice" in a legal context.

 On that note, orgy does not necessarily mean a sexual orgy.
 The word comes from ancient Greece, where an orgy was a secret nighttime cultic congregation overseen by an orgiophant (a teacher or revealer of secret rites), which was celebrated with dancing, drunkenness, singing, and other such things.
 Add those together, and sexual intercourse probably resulted from excessive booze and celebration.
 However, "orgy" can mean mass consumption of anything; a popular non-sexual orgy is eating.
 Some use the word "orgy" regarding violence.